 If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing board's complaints committee, which will be formed of the first three, impartial, governors available.
-This is the final stage of the complaints procedure.
+This is the final stage of the complaints procedure, and will re-examine the investigation which was undertaken at Stage 1.